65-year-old Singaporean, 32-year-old Bangladeshi die in separate workplace incidents in two days

-The first fatal incident occurred on Thursday (Aug 25) at a PUB work site at Kranji Road and claimed the life of a 65-year-old Singaporean, while the second took place on Friday (Aug 26) at Woodlands Industrial Park D where a 32-year-old Bangladeshi worker died.
+The first fatal incident occurred on Thursday (Aug 25) at a PUB work site in Kranji Road and claimed the life of a 65-year-old Singaporean, while the second took place on Friday at Woodlands Industrial Park D, where a 32-year-old Bangladeshi worker died.

-The two deaths bring work-related deaths in Singapore to 36 so far this year, compared to the 37 recorded for the whole of last year.
+The two deaths bring work-related deaths in Singapore to 36 so far this year, compared with the 37 recorded for the whole of last year.

 The Ministry of Manpower (MOM) said it will be introducing further measures to strengthen workplace safety, with more information to come following a review.